MicrosoftDocs/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-ag-arm-how-to.md

 To resolve this behavior, remove the listener using [PowerShell](#remove-availability-group-listener), delete the Internal Load Balancer via the Azure portal, and start again at [Step 3](#step-3---manually-create-the-internal-load-balanced-ilb).

 ### BadRequest - Only SQL virtual machine list can be updated
-This error may occur  when deploying the AG listener template if the listener was deleted via SQL Server Management Studio (SSMS), but was not deleted from the SQL VM resource provider.
+This error may occur when deploying the **101-sql-vm-aglistener-setup** template if the listener was deleted via SQL Server Management Studio (SSMS), but was not deleted from the SQL VM resource provider.
 Deleting the listener via SSMS does not remove the metadata of the listener from the SQL VM resource provider; the listener must be deleted from the resource provider using [PowerShell](#remove-availability-group-listener).

 ## Next steps